CLARIAH/clariah-plus/requirements/infrastructure-requirements.md

 ### 17. The infrastructure configuration is _declared in code_.
 (Should have, [AUTO](#auto))

-The infrastructure’s state is not the result of manual interventions (for example, running one-off commands), but a reflection of the configuration as it is declared in code.
+The infrastructure’s state is not the result of manual interventions (for example, running one-off commands), but a reflection of the configuration as it is declared in code and stored in a version control system (see also [Software Requirement 1](software-requirements.md)).
-Changes made to that code are automatically rolled out, an approach known as [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code).
+Changes are checked into version control and automatically rolled out (see also [requirement 9](#9-the-infrastructure-_automatically-delivers_-new-application-versions-to-an-acceptance-andor-production-environment-must-have-autoauto), an approach known as [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code).

 Having the configuration as code makes it transparent and declarative.